joshuamkite/terraform-aws-static-website-s3-cloudfront-joshuamkite.com/README.md

 This Terraform deploys resources for my static website using AWS S3 and Cloudfront with TLS and a public DNS entry together with a suitable ACM certificate and validation.
 The apex domain is aliased to the www subdomain.
 This is a useful base from which to deploy website content with e.g. Hugo.
 Optionally a sample webpage with text and an image may be deployed to demonstrate that the website is working

 ## N.B.
-S3 Backend not commited to public repo for security reasons
+S3 Backend not committed to public repo for security reasons

 ## Requirements